sio/gitlab-runners-fleet/README.md

 # Auto scaling fleet of GitLab CI runners

 This repo contains infrastructure definitions and configuration for a fleet of GitLab CI runners.
-The tools included enable scaling the number of runner instances up and down (to zero) as demand changes.
+Provided tools allow to scale the number of runner instances up and down (to zero) as demand changes.

-I've decided not to use GitLab's suggested `docker-machine` approach because:
+I decided not to use GitLab's suggested `docker-machine` approach because:

 - `docker-machine` is mostly abandoned, life support from GitLab is barely enough to keep it alive.
 GitLab themselves